wazuh/wazuh/.github/ISSUE_TEMPLATE/external-integrations.md

 -->

 ## Tasks
-- [ ] Test in a manager
+- [ ] Test in a manager.
-- [ ] Test in an agent
+- [ ] Test in an agent.
+- [ ] Unit tests without failures.
+Updated if there are any relevant changes.
+- [ ] API integration tests without failures.
+Updated if there are any relevant changes.
-- [ ] Update the documentation if necessary
+- [ ] Update the documentation if necessary.
-- [ ] Add entry to the changelog if necessary
+- [ ] Add entry to the changelog if necessary.